-In January 2012, Marin County amended the Development Code to accommodate the permitting of emergency homeless shelters within Planned Commercial (CP) and Retail Business (C1) districts, and standards were established in Section 22.32.095 so that homeless shelters as a use may be approved by the Agency Director through a ministerial action, consistent with SB2 requirements (1.k Zone and Provide Appropriate Standards for Homeless Shelters).
+In January 2012, Marin County amended the Development Code to accommodate the permitting of emergency homeless shelters within Planned Commercial (CP) and Retail Business (C1) districts, and standards were established in Section 22.32.095 so that homeless shelters as a use may be approved by the Agency Director through a ministerial action, consistent with SB2 requirements.
 Shelters are subject to the same development and management standards as other residential or commercial uses within the zone.